Joseph Crétin: Life

 At that time, the diocese, encompassed all of Minnesota and the Dakotas.
-After having obtained some donations and several ecclesiastics for his new diocese, he returned to America and arrived in St. Paul, 2 July 1851.
+After having obtained some donations and several ecclesiastics for his new diocese, he returned to America and arrived in St. Paul, July 2, 1851.
 That evening he made his first appearance in the log chapel of St. Paul, his first cathedral, and gave his first episcopal blessing to his flock.
 In less than five months a large brick building was completed, which served as a school, a residence, and a second cathedral.
 Another structure, begun in 1855, was finished after his death, and served as the cathedral of St. Paul until the present Cathedral was completed in 1915.
 In 1853 a hospital was built.
 That year, and again in 1856, he bought land for cemetery purposes.
 For the instruction of children he introduced, in 1851, a community of the Sisters of St. Joseph, and in 1855, the Brothers of the Holy Family.
 He also planned the erection of a seminary, and always eagerly fostered vocations for the priesthood, keeping at his residence seminarians in their last period of preparation.
-He supported likewise the cause of temperance not only by personal example, but also by organizing, in January, 1852, the Catholic Temperance Society of St. Paul, the first of its kind in Minnesota.
+He supported likewise the cause of temperance not only by personal example, but also by organizing, in January 1852, the Catholic Temperance Society of St. Paul, the first of its kind in Minnesota.
 Another of his works was Catholic colonization.
 With an eye to the future he endeavored to provide for the growth of his diocese by bringing Catholic immigrants from European countries to the fertile plains of Minnesota.
 Withal he did not neglect his ministerial and pastoral office.
 He was often alone in St. Paul without the help of priest, and at times travelled through the vast extent of his diocese bestowing on his people the consolations of religion.

-Crétin died at St. Paul, Minnesota, 22 February 1857.
-Bishop Crétin's memory is held in esteem and veneration, especially by the old settlers of St. Paul.
+Crétin died at St. Paul, Minnesota, February 22, 1857.
+He is buried at Calvary Cemetery.